 Strengthened group synergies

 One of the strategic axes of the Societe Generale group is to develop synergies between the different business lines.
-We are making a very active contribution to this by strengthening synergies, in particular, within Global Transaction Banking (GTB), in the area of payments and business services.
+We are making a very active contribution to this by strengthening synergies, in particular, within Global Transaction & Payment Services (GTPS).